-Hindi is spoken mainly in North Indian states but with migration of people to different parts of the country, it has become a feature of other states as well.
+It is spoken mainly in North Indian states but with migration of people to different parts of the country, it has become a feature of other states as well.
 Hindi is the fourth largest spoken language in the world, going by the number of individuals who list it as their native language.
 258 million people in India alone speak the language.
 Worldwide, there are estimated to be over 500 million Hindi speakers and very high demands to translate Hindi to English.

 The large Indian diaspora has taken the language to many countries, notable being the United States, United Kingdom, New Zealand, Australia, Canada, South Africa, United Arab Emirates, and Saudi Arabia.
 Besides these countries, historical connections have rooted Hindi in countries such as Fiji (that lists its version of Hindi as one of the official languages), Mauritius, Uganda, Singapore, Trinidad and Tobago, Nepal, Bangladesh, and Pakistan.
 Urdu and Hindi are mutually intelligible languages, for the most part.
 The difference between the two languages is that while Hindi has more Sanskrit words, Urdu has more from Persian.
 They have different scripts too: Hindi is written in Devanagari script while Urdu is written in Arabic.
 However, orally they are very similar.

 Written Hindi first made its appearance in 4th century AD in the Brahmi script.
 The Devanagari script in which Hindi is still written came into being in the 11th century.
 The script has 47 characters with 33 consonants and 14 vowels.
 Unlike Latin, it has no upper case or lower case characters and all characters are equal.
 It is written as it is spoken and there is no ambiguity about pronunciation vs spelling.